opencaching/opencaching-pl/docs/OCPL_folders_structure.md

 	- **contains** - legacy mobile site

 ### `/resources/`
-	- **access**: RW for webserver, (TODO: PHP ?)
+	- **access**: no access for webserver, (PHP can read)
-	- a root-level directory for files which needs webserver RW access for uploaded files etc.
-	- let's store main directory structure in git, but the content should be ignored (by git-ignore)
-	- **migration** this should become more-less this what we called "ocpl-dynamic" so far
+	- non-public static resources used by PHP scripts
+	- TODO: It seems for now we don't have such data

 ### `/src/`
 	- **access**: No access from Internet, (PHP can include)